learn-co-curriculum/html-fundamentals-quiz/README.md

 ( ) Denotes an automatic closing of the page.
 ( ) None of the above.

-?: It is the best practice to group all HTML files (and other subfolders) for a website into a single parent folder.
+?: It is the best practice to group all HTML files (and other sub-folders) for a website into a single parent folder.

 (X) TRUE
 ( ) FALSE